Members

 slide(signal, length) → {ugen}

-is a logarithmically scaled low-pass filter to smooth discontinuities
+slide is a logarithmically scaled low-pass filter to smooth discontinuities

 between values.
 It is especially useful to make continuous transitions from